groovemonkey/project-based-kubernetes/projects/wordpress/Project-Instructions.md

     kubectl exec -it mysql-h2nsl -- bash
     mysql -u root -p # use the root password you created earlier

-    CREATE DATABASE IF NOT EXISTS wordpress;
-    CREATE USER 'wordpress'@'10.0.0.0/255.0.0.0' IDENTIFIED BY 'MYSQL_PASSWORD';
-    GRANT ALL PRIVILEGES ON wordpress.* TO 'wordpress'@'10.0.0.0/255.0.0.0';
-    FLUSH PRIVILEGES;

 Ctrl-d to get back out.